python \\ecnswn12p\ems_shared\pub\datatools\installer.py devIMF Datatools

 To obtain data in long format, add

-IMF Datatools allows you to easily browse, inspect, and retrieve IMF datasets in R.
+IMF Datatools makes it easy to browse, inspect, and retrieve IMF datasets in R.